Man in fake police car arrested by real officers in St. Charles

 Video of the man cruising by in the passing lane caught police attention earlier this week.

 On Wednesday morning, St. Charles Police Sergeant Horton said an officer spotted a silver Hyundai sedan with red and blue lights flashing on westbound Interstate 70 near the Fifth Street exit.
-He said another officer was able to locate the car by its license plate number since the lights were off by the Cave Springs exit.
+He said another officer was able to locate the car by its license plate number.

 “I’m not aware of him trying to pull anybody over, the only information I’ve seen would seem to indicate that he was using the lights and sirens…that he was trying to clear traffic so that he could get where he’s is going faster," Horton said.